 If you don’t want to add extras then you really don’t have to.

 Disney Cruise Stateroom

-There are sometimes discount deals on Disney Cruises for Florida Residents and Military Personnel.
-We have also seen some Disney Cruise discounts for Canadians, but these tend to be rare.
+We have also seen some Disney Cruise discounts for Canadians.
+However, these tend to be rare.

 Disney Cruise Food

 All of the food on your Disney cruise is included.
 You can eat very well on a Disney cruise ship without ever paying another penny more than the basic price.